waltonjones/ab3_sensitivity/2r-ab3A_modulation.md

 # Results

-## _Drosophila_ show significant modulation of peripheral sensitivity to an important food-related odor
+## _Drosophila_ show significant modulation of peripheral sensitivity to a food-related odor

 Fruit fly's olfactory sensilla, the sensory hairs covering the surface of the antennae and the maxillary palps, are classified by their morphology: basiconic, tricoid, coeloconic sensilla \cite{Shanbhag_1995}.
 Besides, according to their sizes, basiconics are named as large, thin, small basiconics respectively.